IsaacSchemm/Crowmask/README.md

 * the last attempted cache refresh was within the past 5 minutes
 * the last successful cache refresh was within the past hour

-Submissions/posts that are less than 24 hours old will show a creation date of when they were cached by Crowmask, not when they were created.

 Other tasks:

 - [x] Sign HTTP requets using Azure Key Vault